 R = carbon chain of fatty acid.

-Biodiesel esters can be made from a variety of vegetable oils and fats, including:
+Biodiesel esters can be made from a variety of vegetable oils and fats, including those presented in Table 1.

 |Animal Fats||Vegetable Oils||Recycled Greases|